 In the meantime, you still have a few options.

-Second, you can accept the industry’s band-aid solution and buy a phone that has quick charging.
+You can accept the industry’s band-aid solution and buy a phone that has quick charging.
 Pretty much every modern Android flagship features quick charging, as do a growing number of mid-range and budget phones.
 While this doesn’t solve the battery life problem, it at least makes it a bit easier to charge those tiny batteries right back up.